Agnael/Sero.Mapper/README.md

 ![SERO.Mapper banner](https://i.imgur.com/SQOMHea.png)

 # Sero.Mapper
 Lightweight mapping organization utility to keep track of type transformations.

+This is what you look for if all you need is a clear, simple, straight forward, debuggeable and organized way to write **MANUAL** type mappings.

 **Index**
 &nbsp;&nbsp;[**The problem**](#the-problem)